 Mont Saint Michel

 The bus leaves for Angers around 4:30 pm.
-After a ride of about three hours, you will get off at the Angers Centre (or a similar hotel) where you will have dinner and spend the night.
+After a ride of about three hours, you will get off at the Angers Centre (or a similar hotel) where you will spend the night.
+You will find many restaurants near your hotel to have dinner.

 You will then set off for the Loire Valley and the first tour will take place at Château de Langeais, a well-preserved fortified castle.
 Your guide will take you through the interior of the château, where depictions of everyday life in the medieval era using highly realistic wax figures will take you on a voyage of discovery through French history.